 Everyone is invited to participate in the faculty's various research labs, and you are strongly encouraged to gain research experience if you plan to pursue doctoral study.
-PSYC 5035, our Independent Study course, can give you elective credit for organized research experiences with faculty members.
-You may also want to browse the list of faculty members to see what kinds of research they're interested in.
-In the "Faculty" section of this handbook, you can find research and clinical interests for each of the faculty.
-If you share interests with a faculty member, make an appointment and discuss the possibility of serving as a research assistant.
+You may want to browse the list of faculty members to see what kinds of research they're interested in.
+In the "Faculty" section of this handbook, you can find research and clinical interests for each of the psychology faculty.
+If you share interests with a faculty member, reach out to them to discuss the possibility of serving as a research assistant.
 This can be one of the most fruitful ways to help you develop as a researcher and will expose you to the various research projects being conducted in the department.
-The process of finding a faculty member to work with is an informal process at SHSU and you are welcome to work with more than one faculty member as we don't currently subscribe to the mentor model of training as some schools do.
+The process of finding a faculty member to work with is an informal process at SHSU and you are welcome to work with more than one faculty member.
+If you plan to conduct a thesis, you should begin your search for a faculty research mentor as soon as you arrive, with the hope of securing a thesis Chairperson no later than the end of your first year.